Fall Reading Center

 • Dramatic Play: dress-up items, play food, simple household props

-• Art Center: crayons, paper, stickers, paint, scissors
+• Art Center: crayons, paper, stickers, paint, scissors, various sizes of brushes

 • Reading Area: soft seating, baskets of rotating books